 The degree programs offered through the Office of Adult and Graduate Studies are designed for working adults who may have acquired learning through college or university courses, through career experiences, through professional or military schools, or through in-service training.
 The curriculum is designed and delivered to enable graduates to deal effectively with an increasingly complex work environment.
 The programs stress development of the leadership skills necessary to be successful in the professional world.
-On the graduate level, Adult and Graduate Studies delivers a Master of Business Administration program, which has concentrations in Finance, Human Resources, Management, Marketing, and Nursing Management, Master of Education, Master of Science in Nursing, Master of Science in Strategic Leadership, and Master of Arts in Theology and Apologetics.
+On the graduate level, Adult and Graduate Studies delivers a Master of Business Administration program, which has concentrations in Finance, Human Resources, Organizational Leadership, Marketing, and Nursing Management, Master of Education, Master of Science in Nursing, and Master of Science in Strategic Leadership.